connectedacademy/talkingpictures/course/content/en/emails/newfeedback.md

 published: true
 content_type: title
 optional: false
-title: New Feedback
+title: Connected Academy - New Feedback
-expectsubmission: false
 ---
 Hi {{user}}!

-You have some new feedback about your submission in Connected Academy
+There is a new piece of feedback in a discussion you are having in Connected Academy.

 Visit http://talkingpictures.connectedacademy.io/#/feedback/{{id}} to continue the conversation.

+Yours,

+Jonathan at Connected Academy
 ----
 _This email was generated automatially at {{date}}_